Will American Heart Month Save You From Suffering?

 Before you reach for a bottle of pills or alcohol, think of simple and wholesome ways to relieve that deep down tired feeling.

 The woman of the house is the most prone to suffer post holiday fatigue.
-Please, if you don’t need a bit of nurturing today, then find someone near and dear to you who is, and make sure she takes care of herself.
+Please, if you don’t need a bit of nurturing today, then find someone near and dear to you who does, and make sure she takes care of herself.

 Ten years ago, when I first began my struggle with auto immune disease, I was forever looking for pain relief that was natural and wouldn’t knock me out.